MontyBurnz/100DaysOfCode/README.md

 After SoC I tried my hand at a little JS on FCC as I much prefer learning this way.
 I have started to see similiarities between JS and CSS which Is a good thing!
 I wanted to get a little bit of knowledge as we start covering JS tomorrow in the bootcamp.
 Its been a super long day so thats it from me!
 Logging off at 10pm :sleepy:

+## Day 9 ##
+15th March 2023
+### Today's Progress: ###
+* Today we started learning JS with Chris & covered:

+  - Programming basics / 5 pillars of programming (data types, variables, conditions, functions, and loops)
+  - Data types in JS

+* I got to play around with the console on chrome a bit more to practice JS live.
+* We built a password checker programme for a webpage that reveals hidden secret data.
+The password is input via a `prompt` and 3 attempts are given.

+### Thoughts: ###
+Another intense day of learning but we managed to get the ball rolling in our trio quite quickly.
+We do need to learn to read instruction properly first as we were so eager to get the work done we didn't realise the workshop for the password checker came with a guide.
+We ended up making one from scratch using what we had learned throughout the day.
+It wasnt the same but it worked and we were proud we did it without outside help!